 3. Mountain Climbers

-Mountain climbers are one of the most powerful core exercises that you can do as a football player.
+Mountain climbers are one of the most powerful core exercises that you can do.
 Not only does it work your core muscles, it also works many of the same muscles in your legs that you use when running, so it’s a great way to prepare for you for other activities.
 To perform this exercise, you want to start in a pushup position with both of your arms locked out straight.
 Then, you alternate your legs in a running motion, driving the knee up towards your chest and then back down.
 See if you can do it for a minute without stopping!

 Bridges are another great exercise that focus more on the core muscles on the backside of your body (glutes and low back muscles).
 To perform this exercise, start by lying down flat on your back with your knees bent and feet on the ground.
 Engage your core and lift your butt off the ground and then back down in a slow and controlled manner.
 For those of you who want to make things a little more difficult, try pushing up and down with only one leg!